MrGoudam/ComputerVision_Algorithms/Сlassification/contourAnalysis/README.md

 + It is necessary to clearly form a block of rules.

 ### When to apply
 When we know the shape of an object and we need to find this shape.
-For example, if we know that an object has the shape of a quadrangle, then we can look for that shape in the image.
+For example, if we know that an object has the shape of a quadrangle, then we can look for this shape in the image.